-USM is conducting a comprehensive review of the Thematic Cluster Requirement.
-To insure maximum flexibility for students during this review period, students now have 3 options for satisfying the Cluster requirement.
+USM is conducting a comprehensive review of the Thematic Cluster requirement.
+To insure maximum flexibility for students during this period, students now have 3 options for satisfying the Cluster requirement.

-2. Minor or second major: complete any minor or second major in lieu of a thematic cluster.
+2. Minor or second major: complete any minor or second major in lieu of a cluster (no restrictions on overlaps with first major).

-3. Upper-level electives: complete any 3 courses from any subject area(s) outside the major at the 200-level or above; courses may not have the same prefix as the student's major.
-Courses must be 3 or more credits.
+3. Upper-level electives: complete any 3 courses from any subject area(s) outside the major, at the 200-level or above.
+Courses may not have the same prefix as the student's major.
+Overlaps are allowed between these electives and 200-level or higher courses satisfying Ethical Inquiry, Diversity, and/or International.
+Overlaps are not allowed between these courses and any courses satisfying CE, CI, SCA, SE or QR.
+Courses must be 3 credits or more.

 New Professional Practice cluster course-- STH 440 Related Occupational Experience/Internship